 WHAT DIVORCE PROCESS IS RIGHT FOR ME?
 PART IV – ADR

 The most popular models of ADR utilized in family law matters for individuals living in Greenwich or Westport are ADR mediation and arbitration.

-In our practice at Broder & Orland, LLC, if the parties and counsel cannot reach a settlement, the next step before trial is often to participate in an ADR mediation.
+In our practice at Broder Orland Murray & DeMattie, LLC, if the parties and counsel cannot reach a settlement, the next step before trial is often to participate in an ADR mediation.
 ADR mediation is not binding and the mediator does not force a party to sign an agreement.
 Each party has input into the process and the ability to walk away if he or she is not comfortable.